Lyapunov control-inspired strategies for quantum combinatorial optimization: Applications to MaxCut

-In Fig. \ref{IterativePert}, we show the performance of FALQON when it is modified using the iterative QLC heuristic introduced in Sec. \ref{Sec:IterativePert}.
-We apply this to a weighted instance of a 4-regular graph with $n=8$ vertices, where the base FALQON algorithm displays excellent convergence with respect to $r_A$, but where $\phi$ fails to reach high values, and asymptotes to only $\phi\approx 0.55$.
-In Fig. \ref{IterativePert}(c), we show the $\beta$ curves that result from three iterations of the procedure, while panel (b) shows how these iterations serve to improve the convergence of $\phi$.

-We refer to Ref. \cite{magann2021feedbackbased} for an illustration of the improvement provided by the reference perturbation heuristic and also another random perturbation heuristic motivated by simulated annealing.
+Noting that convergence can be more challenging for weighted instances of MaxCut, we next explore how the performance of FALQON can be improved when it is modified using the iterative QLC heuristic introduced in Sec.~\ref{Sec:IterativePert}, with results presented in Fig.~\ref{IterativePert}.
+We apply this iterative QLC heuristic to a weighted instance of a 3-regular graph with $n=8$ vertices, where the base FALQON algorithm displays good convergence with respect to $r_A$, but where $\phi$ fails to reach high values, and asymptotes to only $\phi\approx 0.57$.
+In Fig.~\ref{IterativePert}(c), we show the $\beta$ curves that result from three iterations of the procedure, while panel (b) shows how these iterations serve to improve the convergence of $\phi$.
+We refer to Ref.~\cite{magann2021feedbackbased} for an illustration of the improvement provided by the reference perturbation heuristic and also another random perturbation heuristic motivated by simulated annealing.